Basis of accounting definition

 /What is the Basis of Accounting?

 The basis of accounting refers to the methodology under which revenues and expenses are recognized in the financial statements of a business.
-When an organization refers to the basis of accounting that it uses, two primary methodologies are most likely to be mentioned.
-They are noted below.
+When an organization refers to the basis of accounting that it uses, two primary methodologies are most likely to be mentioned, which are the cash basis and the accrual basis.
+They are noted below, along with several other options.

 Cash Basis of Accounting